askkaz/docs/develop/sdk-development/scenegraph-ui.md

-# Building a User Interface with Roku SceneGraph
+# Building a User Interface with SceneGraph

-This guide is a continuation from [parsing an XML feed](/develop/sdk-development/parsing-feed.md).
 In this guide we'll cover building a basic grid layout using SceneGraph.
+This is a continuation from [parsing an XML feed](/develop/sdk-development/parsing-feed.md) of the [SDK Development Guide](/develop/sdk-development).

 ![](../../images/ch-dev-guide-example-ui.jpg)

-The main steps include:
+**Steps:**

 1. [Scaling for different resolutions](#1-scaling-for-different-resolutions)
 2. [Setup the HomeScene](#2-setup-the-homescene)